My name is Joe Renda and I want to share with you my life experiences since 1999.

 The events described above leads us up to the present, which includes the following:

-- I am cancer-free for three years
+- I am cancer-free for many years now

 - My current MS condition is stable and under control